mar10/fabulist/docs/sphinx/index.rst

 Status
 ======

-This is hobby project in its early phase.
+This is a hobby project in its early phase.
 I am not planning to invest vast efforts here, but I am curious to get your feedback.